Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-and calculate a $p$-value as $\P(\chi^2_{L}>T_c).$ The following theorem shows that the limiting rejecting probability under the null hypothesis is no greater than $\alpha$ as $T\to\infty.$ \begin{theorem}[Asymptotic validity of the test] Under the assumptions of \cref{thm: Hajek est} and the null hypothesis $\bar\bbeta^\ast = \bm 0$, we have that
+and calculate the $p$-value as $\P(\chi^2_{L}>T_c)$, where $\chi^2_L$ denotes the chi-square distribution with $L$ degrees of freedom.
+The following theorem shows that the limiting rejection probability under the null hypothesis is no greater than $\alpha$ as $T\to\infty.$ \begin{theorem}